Circular 26/2025/TT-BCT detailing a number of provisions on trade remedies

 Detailing a number of provisions on trade remedies

-Pursuant to the Law on Foreign Trade Management dated June 12, 2017;
+Pursuant to the June 12, 2017 Law on Foreign Trade Management;

-Pursuant to the Government's Decree No. 86/2025/ND-CP dated April 11, 2025, detailing a number of articles of the Law on Foreign Trade Management regarding trade remedies;
+Pursuant to the Government’s Decree No. 86/2025/ND-CP of April 11, 2025, detailing a number of articles of the Law on Foreign Trade Management regarding trade remedies;

-Pursuant to the Government's Decree No. 40/2025/ND-CP, dated February 26, 2025, defining the functions, tasks, powers and organizational structure of the Ministry of Industry and Trade;
+Pursuant to the Government’s Decree No. 40/2025/ND-CP of February 26, 2025, defining the functions, tasks, powers and organizational structure of the Ministry of Industry and Trade;

 Chapter I